conradakunga/Blog/_posts/2025-04-19-designing-building-packaging-a-scalable-testable-net-open-source-component-part-3-project-setup.md

   /Users/rad/Projects/UploadFileManager/tests/UploadFileManagerTests/UploadFileManagerTests.csproj : error NU1008: Projects that use central package version management should not define the version on the PackageReference items but on the PackageVersion items: coverlet.collector;Microsoft.NET.Test.Sdk;xunit;xunit.runner.visualstudio.
 ```

-This is because we have configured central package management but the generated project files directly specify the versions.
+This is because we have configured central package management but the generated project files directly specify the **versions**.

 We need to update the test `.csproj` file.